marinov98/Linux-Distro-Testing/README.md

-# Linux-Distro-Testing
+# Purpose
-- Things I might want to install when switching distros going to a new machine
+- In case I go to a new machine I know what to install immediately

+# Table of Contents
+1. MacOS
+2. Ubuntu
+3. Antergos-Arch

 ### Good Fonts For Programming
 - Hack (Personal Favorite)